Atlantis-Software/offshore-docs/adapters/adapters.md

-# Creating Adapters for Waterline
+# Creating Adapters for Offshore

-Adapters are the *glue* connecting waterline core to the different data stores.
+Adapters are the *glue* connecting offshore core to the different data stores.
 Adapters expose [interfaces](https://github.com/balderdashy/sails-docs/blob/master/contributing/adapter-specification.md), which imply a contract to implement certain functionality.
 This allows us to guarantee conventional usage patterns across multiple models, developers, apps, and even companies, making app code more maintainable, efficient, and reliable.

 ## Before writing code

-Waterline github page doesn't list an adapter for a particular datastore and you think it would be a good idea to create one, good stuff!
-But before you start we recommend you [search github](https://github.com/search) for `sails-datastorename` and `waterline-datastorename` and check if a project doesn't exist already.
+Offshore github page doesn't list an adapter for a particular datastore and you think it would be a good idea to create one, good stuff!
+But before you start we recommend you [search github](https://github.com/search) for `offshore-datastorename` and check if a project doesn't exist already.
 If it does it's generally a good idea to approach the author of an existing adapter and offer your contribute instead of starting a new project.
 Most developers will welcome your help and the combined efforts will likely result in a better quality adapter.
 If one doesn't exist we recommend you create a new project and name it following the
-convention: `sails-datastorename`.
+convention: `offshore-datastorename`.

 ## How to start